joda01/imagec-doc/docs/intro/acknowledgements.md

 # License & Acknowledgements

-ImageC is open-source software, available under the [GNU Affero General Public License v3.0](https://github.com/joda01/imagec/blob/main/LICENSE).
+ImageC is open-source software, free to use for **non-commercial** applications, available under the [GNU Affero General Public License v3.0](https://github.com/joda01/imagec/blob/main/LICENSE).
 For more info, check out [ImageC's GitHub repo](https://github.com/joda01/imagec).

-All original content in the ImageC documentation you're reading now is shared under a Creative Commons attribution license.
+All original content in the ImageC documentation is shared under a Creative Commons attribution license.
 You're free to reuse it, but we'd ask that you attribute the source -- and preferably include a link to this website, so that people know where to find the latest version.

 ---